 - Use a basting stitch (a straight stitch with the longest length) to sew around the outer edge of the game board.
 You want to get as close to the edge as you can.
 I used painter’s tape aligned with the edge of a feed dog hole as my guide.

 - Set the stitch length back to a medium size stitch.A stand-alone tutorial is available for directions 4-12 on Step 9 and all of Step 10 on How to Attach the Binding.

 - You’re now ready to attach the binding.
 Leaving about an 8-inch tail, align the raw edge of the binding to the raw edge the Tic-Tac-Toe game board.
+The right side should be facing up.
 Place one pin in the middle of one of the center squares and a second pin about 3 inches from the corner to hold the binding in place to get started.
 You won’t pin the rest of the binding.
 Instead, you will line up the raw edges as you sew.

 - Using the edge of the presser foot as your guide, start sewing in the middle of the center square near to where you placed the first pin.
 Pay attention and make sure the raw edges stay lined up as you sew toward the first corner.
 Stop sewing about a 1/4-inch from the corner edge.

 - Lift the presser foot, pivot the fabric so the needle is aimed toward the corner, lower the presser foot, and sew to the corner.

 - Remove the fabric from the sewing machine.